 As provided in the Constitution, to be eligible for pledging, a candidate must receive the approval of the chapter members in the manner selected by the chapter as stated in the bylaws and standing rules of the chapter.
 Negative votes that are unsupported by reasons deemed adequate by the EVC or Evaluating Sub-Committee may be reconsidered.
 Some form of voting after COB events is required to meet this Constitutional requirement for chapter approval.
 However, simple interaction voting is sufficient, and neither preference voting nor additional evaluations are required during COB.
 Simple interaction voting is in line with the Constitution and allows EVC to move quickly.
-For information on how to use COB Mode in MyVote, click <a href="https://example.com/here/new-commons.com/her
+For information on how to use COB Mode in MyVote, click here.